LinkedIn Strategy

 • "The 3 interview mistakes driving away your best candidates"

 This positions you as a market expert, not a resume-pusher.
 Hiring managers want recruiters who understand trends, compensation, and candidate behavior.
+When you publish data they cannot easily get elsewhere, they start following you and referring their peers.

-5. Showcase Placements with Stories
+3. Showcase Placements With Stories

 Every successful placement is a story worth telling on LinkedIn.
+Stories work better than statistics because they give candidates and hiring managers a concrete picture of how you work.

 The first call was 45 minutes.
 We talked about what mattered to her: impact, ownership, and a team that ships fast.
 Three weeks later, she accepted the offer.
 She messaged me last week to say it is the best career move she has ever made."

 These stories serve two purposes.
 Candidates see you care about fit, not filling seats.
 Hiring managers see you deliver results.
+Keep the names and companies anonymous unless the candidate and employer both consent to being named.

-6. Respond to Industry Conversations in Comments
+4. Respond to Industry Conversations in Comments

 Do not limit yourself to your own posts.
 Join conversations happening on other people's content.